-The first test centre for the Canadian English Language Proficiency Index Program (CELPIP) in India is expected to open by the end of Summer 2018, giving more individuals pursuing immigration to Canada an additional option when proving English language ability.
+The first test centre for the Canadian English Language Proficiency Index Program (CELPIP) in India is set to open on September 15 in Chandigarh, giving more individuals pursuing immigration to Canada an additional option when proving English language ability.

 The project, which is lead by the Vancouver-based CELPIP test developers, Paragon Testing Enterprises, will allow more individuals interested in applying for Canadian permanent residence, including through Express Entry, to sit their test outside Canada.
 So far, the only other CELPIP test centres existing outside Canada are in New York City, Dubai, and Manila.